 Biphasic mesothelioma has a combination of epithelioid and sarcomatoid cancer cells.
 The more epithelioid cells you have in the mixture, the longer your time of survival is likely to be.

 Biphasic mesothelioma is the second most common kind of mesothelioma.
 It makes up about 20-35 percent of all mesothelial cancers.
-Most of the biphasic mesothelioma patients have disease in the pleural lining of the lung.
+Most of the biphasic mesothelioma patients have disease within the pleural lining of the lung.
 As with other cell types, it’s caused by exposure to asbestos.

 Cell Description and Behavior: